Family Support Events

 Participants will have hands-on experience learning key vocabulary and procedures typical of a structured literacy lesson for a student with dyslexia.
 This session is open to any interested audience and those who want to understand their child’s experience in dyslexia therapy.

 Virtual Dyslexia Simulation

-Students with dyslexia frequently experience feelings of anxiety, frustration and failure.
-This simulation guides you through reading and handwriting activities in a way that allows you to experience a sense of the struggles and the frustration that students with learning differences often face.
+Students with dyslexia frequently experience feelings of anxiety, frustration, and failure.
+This simulation guides you through reading and handwriting activities in a way that allows you to experience a sense of the struggles and frustration that students with learning differences often face.
 Understanding the difficulties that students face can help us provide more effective support.

 Bring your high school-aged scholar!
 College Share gives college-bound students the opportunity to hear success stories from peers who have achieved higher-education goals despite having learning differences.
 It’s a hopeful and inspiring resource that encourages both students and their families.